Donna Feigley Barbisch

 Donna Feigley Barbisch (born July 14, 1947) is a retired United States Army officer and local elected official in the District of Columbia.
 A veteran of the Vietnam War, she attained the rank of major general.
-Barbisch specialized in anti-terrorism preparedness for the Army Reserve while working full-time for the United States Department of State.
-As a government civilian, she trained both military and civilian government agencies in providing medical support in the wake of terrorist attacks.
+Barbisch specialized in anti-terrorism preparedness in both her military and civilian careers.
+As a consultant, she trained both military and civilian governments in countering terrorism.

 Early life and start of career

-Barbisch was born in Dormont, Pennsylvania on July 14, 1947, a daughter of David A. Feigley and Jean (Bower) Feigley.
+Barbisch was born in Pittsburgh, Pennsylvania on July 14, 1947, a daughter of David A. Feigley and Jean (Bower) Feigley.
 She graduated from Chartiers Valley High School in 1965 and attended the Columbia Hospital School of Nursing in Wilkinsburg.

-In 1967, Barbisch enlisted in the United States Army and enrolled in a nurse's training program.
+In 1967, Barbisch enlisted in the United States Army and enrolled in the Army Student Nurse program.
 Two years later, she was assigned to the 91st Evacuation Hospital at Chu Lai Base Area in South Vietnam, where she served for a year.

 Education

 Barbisch completed a bachelor's degree in anesthesia and education from California University of Pennsylvania.
-She later obtained a master's degree in public health administration from the University of North Carolina School of Medicine.
+She later obtained a master's degree in public health from the UNC Chapel Hill.
 In addition, she holds a doctorate in health administration and leadership from the Medical University of South Carolina.
 Her military education includes the Army Medical Department's Command and General Staff Officer Course and the United States Army War College.